abreis/swift-gissumo/doc/Configuration.md

 * stats

   A dictionary of (statistic, filename) pairs.
 The specified statistic will be collected and saved to the specified file.
+See `Statistics.md` for a list.

 * gis